leostratus/scotlandjs-2014/README.md

 [picture of node.js logo with a halo; more controversial/maybe not appropo.. a picture of jesus holding up node.js logo]

 If someone says they are a developer and doesn't know all the things you know, chances are they are a sham too.
-It may be difficult for you to admit that a lot of your friends are shams, and probably a lot of the people you work with to.
+It may be difficult for you to admit that a lot of your friends are shams, and probably a lot of the people you work with too.
 They may not be totally useless though, all you need to do is tell them that all they need to do is have the same opinions and knowledge as you, and that you're willing to talk at them at length about these things without interruption or break.
 Who wouldn't love that?
 Make sure you don't let them interject with any questions, those would just get in the way of the learning that needs to happen.

 They're Not a 24-Year Old White Guy
 -------------------------------------